Why Financial Decisions Feel Heavier Than They Used To

 Staying steady.

-It’s not harder math.
-It’s more meaning.
+It is not harder math.
+It is more meaning.

 Money decisions used to live in one lane.

 Earn.
+Save.
+Spend.

 But at some point, financial choices stop being only financial.